 ARC has documented procedures related to administrative spending controls.

 Customer Agencies can establish and monitor both legally established and internally developed budget plans in Oracle to ensure obligations are authorized and recorded.
-Budget plans can be established at the following levels of the accounting structure in Oracle:
+Budget plans can be established at various allocation levels.